apache/arrow/docs/source/developers/guide/step_by_step/testing.rst

          **Recompiling C++**

-         Similarly you will need to recompile C++ if you have done some changes in C++ files.
-In this case re-run the cmake commands again.
+         Similarly, you will need to recompile the C++ code if you have made changes to any C++ files.
+In this case, re-run the cmake commands again.

    .. tab:: R tests